 # Lotus: very large files

-This guide goes into more depth for storing very large files (over 1TiB), provinding more insights into how data is stored and some best pracices
+This guide goes into more depth for storing very large files (over 1TiB), providing more insights into how data is stored and some best practices

 This guide assumes you are familiar with the normal storage deal workflow.

 In Filecoin, files must be smaller than the sector in which they are stored.

 Usually sectors are incorrectly described as being 32 gigabytes or 1 megabyte, where in reality they are 32 gibibytes (GiB) and 1 mebibyte (MiB) respectively.
 Thus a 32GiB sector has 2^30 bytes (1,073,741,824 bytes) instead of 1,000,000,000 bytes.

 However, not all the space in a sector can be used effectively.
 For each 256 bits, 2 bits are reserved for proof processes.
 Thus the usable size of the sector is:

 |Sector Size||Usable size|

 Filecoin's offline data transfer feature is recommended for petabyte-scale datasets and larger.
 This allows users with very large datasets to complete the data transfer step offline (e.g. by shipping hard drives from the client to the storage miner), while the storage deal continues to work as intended on-chain.

 It is implemented via a flag on the storage deal command that tells the client not to transfer the data over the network, and provides a piece CID (a unique identifier describing the data) to the miner instead, which a miner must then match for the deal to go through.
 This gives the client node flexibility in how it can set up the deal — for example, passing miners a specific location on a hard drive for the data they can use to generate the piece CID.